 If your users access Aras Innovator from multiple time zones, you should configure Aras Innovator to have one corporate time zone that the Innovator Server can reference.
-This time zone will be used for calculating things like when Project Activities become active.
+This time zone is used for calculating things such as when Project Activities become active.

 Setting the Corporate Time Zone should be done before user begin to work with the system in production.
-If it is done after user have begun to use the system, you will have to get all user to log out of the system before enabling the Corporate Time Zone.
+If it is done after users have begun to use the system, you have to get all users to log out of the system before enabling the Corporate Time Zone.

-To set the Corporate Time Zone, please use the following steps:
+To set the Corporate Time Zone, use the following steps:

-- 1) Log into Aras Innovator as an Administrator - 2) From the TOC, select Administration\Variables - 3) From the main toolbar, select "Create a New Item"
+- 1. Log into Aras Innovator as an Administrator - 2.
+From the TOC, select Administration --> Variables - 3.
+From the main toolbar, select Create a New Item.

-- 4) Set the Name = CorporateTimeZone - 5) Set the Value according to the registry key name of the time zone desired. - a.
-HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Time Zones
+4. Set the Name = CorporateTimeZone

+5. Set the Value according to the registry key name of the required time zone.